flomotlik/flomotlik.me/content/how-i/make-coffee.md

 ### Coffee grinding

 I try to always grind exactly the amount of coffee that I need for one brewing.
-Otherwise the already grinded coffee would lose its flavour, which would be a shame.
+Otherwise the already ground coffee would lose its flavors, which would be a shame.
 To make sure I get the right amount every time I recently started weighing the amount I use before putting it into the grinder and experimenting with how much coffee tastes best to me.

-Put it through the grinder and out comes the perfectly grinded coffee.
+Put it through the grinder and out comes the perfectly ground coffee.
 For a Bialetti use a more coarse grinding option, but experiment until you find the one you like the most.
 When switching coffee you might have to trial a bit to find the perfect setting again.

 ![Fill the Bialetti](/img/how-i/make-coffee/grinded-coffee.jpg)